 135 South Maple Street - Grant Farmer's Market

 The Farmer's Market will soon be open Tuesday afternoons and Saturday mornings.
-For more information on getting a space or stall gate lock codes (for those under the pavilion), please contact our Market Master, Sarah Grabe.
-Thank you Pete Pickard for making the beautiful signs for the Market!
+For more information on getting a space or stall gate lock codes (for those under the pavilion), please contact our Market Master, Pete Pickard.
+Thank you Pete for making the beautiful signs for the Market!
 Once again we invite local farmers and bakers to sell their own locally grown produce and baked goods at Market for the minimal fee.
 Bake sales, Girl Scouts, and similar fundraisers are welcome to sell also.
 We do not allow wholesalers, yard sales, or flea market type sales.
 A couple of arts and crafts along with food items is fine until the Market is full.
 Then priority will obviously be given to our farmers.
 Please contact the Market Master to reserve a stall ahead of time and for setup and related questions.

 The City of Grant would like to thank The Fremont Area Community Foundation for the generous grant to make this project a reality.
 The City of Grant worked for several years on plans for the purchase and redevelopment of vacant CSX property that was former rail service yard which is located between M-37 and Front Street.
 The City partnered with the Newaygo County Brownfield Authority and the Newaygo County Economic Development Office (NCEDO) for funding and support towards the acquisition and environmental testing of the property.
 The City Commission approved a site plan concept with three main goals for the redevelopment.
 Those goals were (1) increased paved parking space for the business corridor, (2) increased public park green space, and (3) a small farmers market tied to the existing Water Tower Park.
 The biggest problem we ran into, which almost stopped the project in its tracks, was stormwater drainage.
 Since there was literally nowhere for the surface water to go, our only option was to grade the property to drain to a catch basin, which piped the surface water to a retention pond.
 We planted a hedge row along the western edge of the pond, and green space around the property in hopes it would soak up some of this water.
 While it is not a perfect solution, it is the best solution we could find that did not cost more than the entire project to implement.
-Fortunately, the stormwater drainage issue will be fixed in 2018 when a large county drains project is completed.
+Fortunately, the stormwater drainage issue will be fixed this summer/fall when a large county drains project is completed.

 Emergency House Numbering System